jarmokivekas/tuamk-thesis/doc/overview.md

 # Key concepts

+Conventionally sections of radio spectrum are allocated for use in a particular application, and the rights to transmit on those section are licensed by a governing body.
+Licensees may obtain licenses for comparatively long spans of time, during which the allocated spectrum may not be used used continuously and in full. \cite{subramaniam15}

+The Finnish Communications Regulatory Authority (FICORA) regulates the use of frequencies 9 kHz -- 400 GHz \cite{ficoraReg15}.

 Advances in radio technology allows the implementation of flexible radio systems that reduce underutilization of available RF spectrum \cite{gronroos16}.
 Thanks to increased flexibility, transmission frequencies, bandwidth, and modulation schemes can be changed rapidly in a dynamic way in order to accommodate for changes in the available spectrum.
 Spectrum monitoring is a key technology when considering the use of dynamic spectrum access \cite{zennaro12}.

-Conventionally bands of radio spectrum are allocated for use in a particular application, and the rights to transmit on those bands is licensed by a governing body.

-The Finnish Communications Regulatory Authority (FICORA) regulates the use of frequencies 9 kHz -- 400 GHz \cite{ficoraReg15}.
-The 2

 ## Applications of Spectrum Monitoring